raulriera/HuntingKit/README.md

 github "raulriera/HuntingKit"
 ```

-It is important to note that iOS doesn't like umbrella framework, so make sure you import to your projects all the dependency frameworks.
+It is important to note that iOS doesn't like umbrella frameworks, so make sure you embed all the dependent frameworks in your bundle.

 ## Demo:

 For a full feature demostration please checkout the [HuntingCompanion](https://github.com/raulriera/HuntingCompanion) app.
+You can find a lot of goodies in there.

 ## Usage: